 Keynote lectures: Keynote papers would be the starting presentations of the parallel sessions.
 The keynote speakers will have a total of 30 min to present their work.
-Again, the aim is to have half of the speakers from academia and half from industrial, knowledge and research organizations.
-There would be up to 20 keynote presentations.
-Confirmed speakers and presentations include (to be updated):
+Again, the aim is to have about half of the speakers from academia and the rest from industrial, knowledge and research organizations.
+There would be about 20 keynote presentations.
+Confirmed keynote speakers and presentations include:

 Dr. Adrie Huesman (Shell, The Netherlands)

 Process System Engineering and control aspects of solar fuel plants